Online Sunshine Logo

 (e) Information collection, recording, and evaluation activities to:

-1. Study the impact of the pilot program;
+1. Study the impact of the program;

 2. Ensure access to and the quality of care;